markop404/media-downloader/README.md

 - Automatically embeds video chapters, thumbnails & metadata
 - Quickly download media anywhere - standalone executable
 ## Platform Support
 Currently, only Windows 10 and 11 are supported.
 Users of other operating systems should consider running from source.
-However, there is work going underway for supporting Linux.
+However a flatpak will be published on Flathub soon.
+Progress can be checked [here](https://github.com/flathub/flathub/pull/5516).
 ## Dependencies
 Apart from a few Python packages, listed in [requirements.txt](./requirements.txt), only [ffmpeg](https://ffmpeg.org) is required.
 ## Goals Of This Project